bera9605/magento2assignment/README.md

 ```
 ### Advanced Requirements :
 - [*Create & Apply a patch for a Magento 2 Composer installation*](https://support.magento.com/hc/en-us/articles/360005484154-Create-a-patch-for-a-Magento-2-Composer-installation-from-a-GitHub-commit)
-> Note: You can ofcourse deviate from the examples below every step :see_no_evil:

 1. Install the cweagans/composer-patches plugin to apply patch to your Composer-based Magento 2 installation.
 ```